I love giving advice to others on investing in valuable art pieces.

 By far, the most popular of Dylan's prints is Train Tracks.
 In 2008, the four-piece portfolio sold on release for £40,000.
 The Man On A Bridge and Woman In Red Lion Pub four-piece portfolios sold for £20,000 each.

 Standard format is the smallest size, and worth less.
-Medium format and large format had a lower print run, are considerably more expenisve and have a higher value.
+Medium format and large format had a lower print run, so they are considerably more expenisve and have a higher value.

 There are still pieces from 2010, 2011, 2012 and 2013 that are available to buy directly from the publisher.
 But are the ones that are left over really the ones that are in most demand from collectors?
 I would suggest not.

 A quick Google search for the term 'Bob Dylan art for sale' shows a very similar story.
-There are pieces available from a few galleries, but is not a big choice.
+There are pieces available from a few galleries, but it is not a big choice.
 The best selection I found was at Chelmer Fine Art.

 So, in general, the availability of the most desirable pieces in the Drawn Blank series is very low.
 In normal terms, that would make the pieces more valuable.
 But as with everything Dylan does, it is not always the case.